Florida Courts E-Filing Portal

 The site does not officially support Chrome or Opera, but both may work.
 If not, please switch to an approved browser.

-Problems eFiling should be directed to the Florida Association of Court Clerks Service Desk.
-They can be reached by emailing email@example.com.
+E-Filing problems should be directed to the Florida Court Clerks & Comptorllers' (FCCC) Service Desk.
+FCCC can be reached at email@example.com.
 For inquiries regarding process, please contact the appropriate department.

 AOSC09-30, established Statewide standards for electronic access;